 Michael attended Duke University, where he graduated summa cum laude with a degree in Russian and political science and was a member of the Phi Beta Kappa Honor Society.
 He received his Juris Doctor from the University of Michigan Law School, graduating magna cum laude and being elected to the Order of the Coif.
 During law school, Michael was an editor for the Michigan Law Review, winner of the State of Michigan Moot Court contest and a Pace National Environmental Law Moot Court finalist.
 He also holds a certification as a Senior Professional of Human Resources from the Human Resources Certification Institute.

-Outside of practicing law, Michael has been involved with several community organizations, including the Trinity Legal Clinic, and mentored students in the Oklahoma City public school system.
+Outside of practicing law, Michael has been involved with several community organizations, including serving on the boards of directors for 8th Street Church of the Nazarene and the OKHR State Council.
+Michael has also mentored students in the Oklahoma City public school system.